 The truth is they don’t much, it’s mostly a marketing ploy, but there are several features on “airgun” scopes that make them inherently better suited for air rifle and pellet gun use.

-- Here are the Best Air Rifle Scopes in 2019 (Listed by Price)
+- Here are the Best Air Rifle Scopes in 2020

 - 1. SWFA SS 10X42 (Fixed Power)